 *My point: Don’t write a scene about the mediocre bakery in town if your character has no relation to it.
 It’s just a useless detail at that point.

 Having another scene that takes place in a different bakery might feel repetitive, so how about this?

-The conflict: There’s the external conflict of being late to the party, but the objectively more interesting conflict is the main character feeling like a screw-up.
-This character wants to do right by his estranged family and give a good impression, which has now been compromised.
+The conflict: There’s the external conflict of being late to the party, getting a bad cake, but the objectively more interesting conflict is the main character feeling like a screw-up.
+This character wants to do right by his family and give a good impression, which has now been compromised.

 The resolution: The character attempts to resolve the conflict by explaining himself and saying sorry, but the key to the resolution is his silent vow to do better.
 This indicates that in the next scene, he’s going to be attempting to make up for his behavior in some way.